-In today’s growing financial market, non-traditional lenders are becoming a feasible option for many consumers who need personal loans but don’t want to or can’t go through the bank-lending process.
-Upstart and SoFi represent two alternative lenders, both of which offer personal, unsecured loans to those who meet eligibility requirements.
+In today’s growing financial market, non-traditional lenders are becoming a feasible option for many consumers who need personal loans but don’t want to or can’t go through the traditional bank-lending process.

 Upstart vs. SoFi: Comparison

 |Loan Terms||3 or 5 years||2 – 7 years|

 |No origination fee or prepayment penalty|